kuvaus/LlamaGPTJ-chat/README.md

 ```
 > **Note**
 >
-> If you have an old processor, you can turn AVX2 instructions off in the build step with `-DAVX2=OFF` flag.
+> If you have an old processor, you can turn AVX2 instructions OFF in the build step with `-DAVX2=OFF` flag.
+>
+> If you have a new processor, you can turn AVX512 instructions ON in the build step with `-DAVX512=ON` flag.
 >
 > On old macOS, set `-DBUILD_UNIVERSAL=OFF` to make the build x86 only instead of the universal Intel/ARM64 binary.
 >